SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 ## Isn't this good enough?

-In short, no, it isn't.
+In short, no, it isn't 😅.
 These default behaviours are great to help people get up and running quickly when they first start using Terraform, but in the long term you'll have trouble relying on default behaviours.
 In terms of engineering decisions, your journey is only just beginning.

 Relying on default behaviours without understanding how they work will make these scenarios difficult: